AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/16_sets_weaksets_maps_weakmaps.md

 // TypeError: family is not iterable
 ```

-We created our new `WeakSet` but when we tried to use a `for of` loop it did not work, we can't iterate over a `WeakSet`.
+We created our new `WeakSet` but when we tried to use a `for of` loop it didn't work, we can't iterate over a `WeakSet`.

 A `WeakSet` cleans itself up after we delete an element from it.